 Frequently Asked Questions

-TMATE, Tarleton Model for Accelerated Teacher Education, is an alternative certification program that enables you to achieve Texas teacher certification through graduate level courses in one year.
-The program operates on a cycle beginning with summer classes followed by an internship during the fall and spring semesters.
-During the internship, you will be employed as a classroom teacher-of-record by a school and receive the same salary and benefits as any other first year certified teacher within the district.
-You will also be enrolled in a graduate level course during both the fall and spring semesters.
+TMATE, Tarleton Model for Accelerated Teacher Education, is a one year alternative certification program.
+The program begins with pre-internship classes followed by an internship during the fall and spring semesters.
 Successful completion of the internship and the associated coursework results in a recommendation for the Texas Standard Teaching Certificate.

-Credits earned through TMATE may be applied to a Master of Education in Curriculum and Instruction through Tarleton State University.
+Credits earned through TMATE can count toward a Master's Degree through Tarleton State University.

 How do I apply?